giaquy2000and4/LCTC-tool-pack/README.md

 - Added new features
 - Resolved "error 429 too many requests" for yt-dlp

+### v3.1.0-alpha
+- Fixed "Requested format is not available"

 ## Features

   - Extracts title, ID, duration, and URL of YouTube videos